OpenDataAarhus/mailNotification/README.md

-When a user register an account in CKAN, the user will first resive a activation mail, with a link to activate the account.
+﻿When a user register an account in CKAN, the user will first resive a activation mail, with a link to activate the account.

 Setup
 -----------------